nicholasmanzella/QuEP/README.md

 • iterations - Maximum number of steps before tracking is stopped

-• Shape Parameters - Define the dimensions of the shape (see initialization files under include for specifications)
+• Shape Parameters - Define the dimensions of the shape (see initialization files under include.shape for specifications)

 ### Requirements
 This simulation requires the python packages h5py, importlib, numpy, and matplotlib.